CSU-WPT/linux-git-workshop/src/ch1.2-linux-terminal.md

     ```bash
     mv dir1/combined.txt .
     ```
-- We can use the `*` character to move eveything from one directory to another:
+- We can use the `*` character to move everything from one directory to another:
     ```bash
     mv dir1/* .
     ```